Jamie-S2000/book_blog/TESTING.md

 ### Nav Bar

-**Nav bar links**

-Expected - when a user clicks each link, the links take the user to the desired web page (Home, Register, Login and Logout)

-Test - by clicking the link to each page

-Result - the feature acted normally and directed the user to the desired page

 **Nav bar links when signed in/signed out**

 Expected -  when the user is signed out, the nav bar should display Register and Login, when the user is signed in the nav bar should display Logout